cnpryer/huak/CONTRIBUTING.md

 We follow the standard [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) when making contributions to Huak.

+Please make sure your PR is associated with an issue.
+Create one [here](https://github.com/cnpryer/huak/issues/new).

 1. After being assigned to an issue or communicating your interest, fork the repository and get started by creating a new branch for your work.
 2. When you're ready to create your PR, feel free to use our PULL_REQUEST_TEMPLATE.md to indicate what issue your PR is closing and the changes made to close it.
-Please make sure your PR is associated with an issue.

 We also use `pre-commit` to ensure changes will pass CI from our local environments.
 We recommend using it.